 In the last 10 years, I have had the pleasure of working for two major aeronautical companies, a highly esteemed contractor firm, and a small family owned software company with big dreams.
 Working in coffee shops and the food service industry as a teen, I served up lattes, salads, and sarcasm to loyal customers and passers-by.
 I’ve worked alongside retired Navy Admirals and Captains.
 I’ve had the honour of helping active military achieve their objectives in large and small-scale projects.
 I’ve worked in a wide range of jobs and each workplace is different.
+I probably have enough know-how to write up a survival guide for managers at this point.

 However, whether you’re working with interns or PHDs, administrative assistants or Vice Presidents, no matter what their role or background, or even their work ethic, three words of advice ring true for all people in the workforce: Just Be Nice.